 The post office counter (package pickup/dropoff and other services) is open Monday – Friday from 7 to 11 am, 11:30 am to 1:30 pm and Saturday 8:30 to 10:30 am and is closed on Sunday.
 The PO Box Lobby is open 24/7.

-What hours is the Village Office open?
+What are the Village Office hours?

 Building Permits & Inspections

 What is the process for getting a building permit?

 Take a moment to read all required information provided.
 Then print and fill out the building permit application form and return to city hall.
 Should you have any additional questions, please feel free to give us a call or send us an email.
 We will be happy to help you.

 How do I set up curbside garbage and/or recycle collection service?